dwhinham/mt32-pi/README.md

 ## 🎹🎶 mt32-pi

-A work-in-progress baremetal Roland MT-32 emulator for the Raspberry Pi 3 or above, based on [Munt] and [Circle].
+A work-in-progress baremetal Roland MT-32 and CM-32L emulator for the Raspberry Pi 3 or above, based on [Munt] and [Circle].
 Turn your Raspberry Pi into a dedicated emulation of the [famous multi-timbre sound module](https://en.wikipedia.org/wiki/Roland_MT-32) used by countless classic MS-DOS and Sharp X68000 games, that starts up in seconds!

 ## 🔖 Table of contents